Prepare for semester

 During your time at UQ, you’ll need to remember a number of important dates every semester.
 These include:

-• Orientation Week.
-This takes place in the week before Semester 1 and Semester 2.
-It's designed to introduce new students to social and academic life at UQ.
+• Orientation Week – O-Week takes place in the week before the start of each semester.
+It introduces new students to academic and social life at UQ.

-• Due date to enrol.
-You have to enrol in at least one course by this date, otherwise you may have to pay a fee and get special permission to enrol.
+• Due date to enrol – You must enrol in at least 1 course by this date.

-• Final date to add courses.
-This is the last day you can add new courses or swap courses.
-If you want to enrol in a new course after this date, you may have to pay a fee and get special permission to enrol.
+• Final date to add courses – If you want to add or swap courses after this date, you may have to pay a fee and get special permission.

-• Due date for the payment of fees.
-All course fees and the Student Services and Amenities Fee have to be paid by this date.
-Late fees apply if you miss this date.
+• Due date for the payment of fees – Late fees will apply if all course fees and the Student Services and Amenities Fee (SSAF) aren't paid by this date.

-• Last date to withdraw from courses without academic penalty.
-This is the last day you can withdraw from your studies with a grade of 'W' – Course cancelled without academic penalty.
-A 'W' won't affect your grade point average.
-If there are extraordinary or exceptional circumstances after this date, you may still be eligible to withdraw without academic penalty.
+• Last date to withdraw from courses without academic penalty – This is the last day you can withdraw from your studies without penalty unless there are extraordinary or exceptional circumstances.

-To see when these dates occur, check the Academic Calendar for semesters and trimesters or the Teaching Periods Calendar.
+For more information about these dates, check the Academic Calendar for semesters and trimesters, or the Teaching Periods Calendar.

 Faculties and schools

-For most students, schools can help with courses and your faculty can help with your program – but there are some exceptions and there is a bit of overlap.
+For most students, schools can help with courses and your faculty can help with your program – but there are some exceptions and overlaps.
+Visit our faculty or school contact page to learn who to contact and how to get in touch.

 UQ Library

-Once you're enrolled, you can access library resources 6 weeks before the start of semester.
+Understanding our libraries is one of the best ways to prepare for study.
+Once you're enrolled, you can access library resources 6 weeks before semester begins.

-The Digital Essentials modules are a great place to start building your skills to succeed at UQ.
+Try the Digital Essentials to build your skills for success at UQ.
 Information Essentials and UQ Systems are the top modules to start with to help you navigate your first few weeks.

 See UQ Library’s services for students